mygethub-99/mygamefinal/README.md

 get_user_ranking gives a list of each player and their ranking

-scores provides the scores for a variable number of players pulled.
+scores provides the scores for a variable number of players pulled